CBLUEbenchmark/CBLUE/README.md

 **CMeIE-ER**

+Hyper-parameters for the training of pre-trained models with a token-level classifier for subject and object recognition of the CMeIE task.

 | Model                 | epoch | batch_size | max_length | learning_rate |
 | --------------------- | :---: | :--------: | :--------: | :-----------: |
 | bert-base             |   7   |     32     |    128     |     5e-5      |